 Family physicians are required to complete a minimum of 150 credits of continuing medical education every three years in order to retain membership in the Academy.

 What are Tennessee Family MEDICINE Residency Programs?

 Residency programs consist of three years of ambulatory-based training, and cover training in internal medicine, surgery, pediatrics, obstetrics-gynecology, psychiatry, geriatrics and community medicine.
-There are eleven family medicine residency programs in Tennessee: Meharry in Nashville; ETSU programs in Bristol, Johnson City, and Kingsport, UT programs in Chattanooga, Memphis, Knoxville, Jackson and Murfreesboro, TriStar Southern Hills Medical Center Family Medicine Residency Program, Nashville and Baptist Memorial in Memphis.
+There are twelve family medicine residency programs in Tennessee: Meharry in Nashville; ETSU programs in Bristol, Johnson City, and Kingsport, UT programs in Chattanooga, Memphis, Knoxville, Jackson and Murfreesboro, TriStar Southern Hills Medical Center Family Medicine Residency Program, Nashville and Baptist Memorial in Memphis.
 Most residency graduates seek and achieve certification by the American Board of Family Medicine, which requires family physicians to be re-certified by examination every six years.

 Is there organization oversight?

 The Tennessee Academy is governed by a Congress of Delegates, which is composed of two delegates from each of ten local component district chapters as well as from the family medicine resident chapter.
 Elected Officers and Board of Directors oversee the work of various committees and the administration of TNAFP programs.
 The Committee on Legislation and Governmental Affairs is most intimately involved with health care related legislation.